-If you are seeking to replace an existing resource consent which is due to expire with a new one for the same activity then you will pay the application fees set down in Tables 3.2, 3.3, or 3.4.
-However, in some cases Greater Wellington may allow alternative arrangements to be made such as payment on invoice.
-You will need to arrange this with Greater Wellington before you submit your application.
+If you are seeking to replace an existing resource consent which is due to expire with a new one for the same activity then you will pay the application fees set down in Tables 2, 3, or 4.
+However, in some cases the Council may allow alternative arrangements to be made such as payment on invoice.
+You will need to arrange this with the Council before you submit your application.